Colette Anderson, Executive Director

 Quanna is the Marketing Coordinator for the Consortium.
 In this role, she manages core marketing responsibilities, including building the Consortium’s website, designing the training catalogs, and developing promotional materials.
 She holds a bachelor’s degree in Psychology from Clark Atlanta University.
 Quanna’s favorite thing about working at the Consortium is being surrounded by “strong accomplished women”.
 Her passion is photography, and she simply cannot live without family, faith, and technology.

-Shannon Perkins, Director of Programs
+Alicia Feller, Director of Programs

 Amy Lane, Administrative Training Coordinator